“We are long past getting up with a hungry baby in the middle of the night. We no longer push a stroller or have the need to carry a baby bag.

 Play dates, baby group, and 7 p.m. bedtimes have been replaced with late-night drives for ice cream and conversations about politics, religion, and current world events (all over a cup of hot tea, of course).

 I respect their thoughts, their opinions, and their beliefs.
 They are steadfast in who they are, and while their feet are planted firmly in place (not to be swayed by my persuasion), I would never want to change them anyway.

 It’s living out the days of seeing your children become who they are – and it’s really, really cool when you like what you see.

 Parents of littles, I’m not saying rocking newborns to sleep isn’t lovely.
 Or that holding that dimpled toddler hand to walk across the road isn’t so incredibly sweet.

 I’m not telling you the moments you’re living right now won’t be amongst some of the best moments in your life, because they most certainly will be.

 This story was submitted to Love What Matters by Heather Delaney of Love Always, Heather.
-You can follow her journey on Instagram.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+You can follow her journey on Instagram and Facebook.
+Join the Love What Matters family and subscribe to our newsletter.

 Do you know someone who could benefit from reading this?
 SHARE this story on Facebook with family and friends.